Lalaland (company): History

 In January 2022, Lalaland won the Tommy Hilfiger Fashion Frontier Challenge, which includes a prize of €100,000 and mentorship opportunities.

 In June 2022 Lalaland raised €2.1M in a new pre-Series-A round of funding.

+In March 2022 Michael and Ugnius made it to the European Forbes 30 under 30 list in the retail and e-commerce list, which identifies entrepreneurs under the age of 30 who, the Forbes page notes, are “reinventing how we shop, both online and offline.”
+The same month, Levi Strauss & Co. announced a partnership with the aim for later that year, to test AI-generated models to supplement human models, increasing the number and diversity of their models for their products in a sustainable way.